Central Warehousing Corporation: Operation

 CWC enables the movement of imported and exportable goods to and from the port towns and has developed an infrastructure of Container Freight Stations & Inland Clearance Depots throughout the country.
-It operates 36 CFSs/ ICDs where composite services for containerised movement of import/export cargo are provided.
+It operates 20 CFSs/ ICDs where composite services for containerised movement of import/export cargo are provided.

-The Warehousing Corporation is empowered to acquire and build Warehouses for storage of Agricultural produce, seeds, fertilizers and other notified commodities and also to act as an agent of the Central Warehousing Corporation or of the Government, for purchases, sales storage, distribution etc., of Agricultural Commodities in time of need.
+The Warehousing Corporation is empowered to acquire and build Warehouses for storage of Agricultural produce, seeds, fertilizers and other notified commodities and also to act as an agent of the Government, for purchases, sales storage, distribution etc., of Agricultural Commodities in time of need.
 Though it has been criticised for lack of manpower and technologically equipped warehousing facility.